Deciphering function and evolution of biological systems

 - genes, proteins and small molecules;

-- networks and cellular processes;
+- molecular and cellular networks;

 Future projects and goals